Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 ![image](https://raw.githubusercontent.com/Joseph-Paleologus/Machine-Learning-LendingClub/main/Parametric%20Models/Lasso%202.png)

 The optimal λ for Ridge Regression chosen by cross-validation is λ = 0.0080967435201.
 The optimal λ for Lasso Regression chosen by cross-validation is λ = 0.0179450167158.
 We refitted both models with the optimal λ and used them to predict the testing set.
 The resulting test MSE for Ridge Regression is 10.699063670936091, and the resulting test MSE for Lasso Regression is 10.691531404491021.

 A similar approach also works for the Elastic Net Regression.
 We first found the tunning parameters λ and α using cross-validation, then refitted the model with the optimal λ and α, and finally used the model to predict on the testing set.
-The resulting parameters found using 5-fold cross-validation is λ= 0.01993890746208 and α=0.9 (α is selected from {0.1,0.2 ..., 0.9}).
+The resulting parameters found using 5-fold cross-validation are λ= 0.01993890746208 and α=0.9 (α is selected from {0.1,0.2 ..., 0.9}).
 The test MSE of the fitted Elastic Net Regression model using the optimal λ and α is 10.6917359885709.

 </details>